Anomaly inflow and $p$-form gauge theories: Introduction and summary

 The APS index theorem states the following.
 Suppose that the manifold $Y$ is a boundary of one-higher dimensional manifold $Z$, $\partial Z =Y$.
 Then the signature $\sigma(Z)$ of $Z$ (which is a topological invariant of $Z$) is given by \beq \signature(Z) = \int_Z L + 2 \eta( \widetilde{\CD}^{\rm sig}_Y), \eeq where $L$ is the Hirzebruch $L$-polynomial, which is a polynomial of the Riemann curvature such that $\int_Z L$ gives the signature of $Z$ if $Z$ is closed.
 Therefore, by neglecting the topological invariant $\sigma(Z)$ for the moment, the one-loop partition function may be written as \beq \CZ_{\text{1-loop} } \sim \exp\left( 2\pi \i \kappa \int_Z \left( - \frac{1}{2} \d C \wedge \d C + \frac{ 1}{8} L \right) \right). \eeq The second term $\frac{ 1}{8} L$ is precisely the perturbative gravitational anomaly of the chiral $p$-form field obtained by \'Alvarez-Gaum\'e and Witten \cite{AlvarezGaume:1983ig}.
 The first term is the perturbative anomaly of the higher-form symmetry of the Green-Schwarz type.
 Notice that whether the boundary mode $B$ is self-dual or anti-self-dual depends on the sign of $\kappa$ as can be seen in \eqref{eq:Emode}.
 Corresponding to this fact, the above anomaly also depends on the sign of $\kappa$.

 At the non-perturbative level, the above analysis must be done more carefully, the detail of which will be presented in this paper.
-We find that the complete expression of the anomaly is given by where $\widetilde{\CQ}(\check C):=\CQ(\check C)-\CQ(0)$, $\eta(\widetilde{\CD}^{\rm sig}_Y)$ is the $\eta$-invariant as above, and $\Arf_\Sw$ is a correction term which arises from a sum over the torsion fluxes.
+We find\footnote{ Basically the same formula was found previously by S. Monnier and his collaborators in a series of papers where the spacetime was equipped with Wu structure.
+We will only use the spin structure in the following.
+More comments on this point will be given in the paragraph preceding Sec.~\ref{sec:PT1}. } that the complete expression of the anomaly is given by where $\widetilde{\CQ}(\check C):=\CQ(\check C)-\CQ(0)$, $\eta(\widetilde{\CD}^{\rm sig}_Y)$ is the $\eta$-invariant as above, and $\Arf_\Sw$ is a correction term which arises from a sum over the torsion fluxes.
 We remark that $\check C$ here is not exactly the same as the $C$ appearing in \eqref{eq:1loopresult}.
 In the case $d=6$, they are different by a shift by a quantity constructed from the metric tensor.
 Consequently, the anomaly at $\check C =0$ is not the same as $ \frac{1}{8}L$ even at the perturbative level.
 The additional metric dependence is incorporated in $ \Arf_\Sw(Y) $.
 At the nonperturbative level, there seems to be no canonical zero point in the space of $C$ (i.e.~the point which can be regarded as $C=0$).
 In applications to M-theory, it is related to the phenomenon of shifted quantization found in \cite{Witten:1996md}.

 We will show that the last two terms combine to simplify and gives: \beq - \frac{1}{8} \cdot 2\eta(\widetilde{\CD}^{\rm sig}_Y) + \Arf_\Sw(Y) = \left\{ \right. \eeq where $\CD_Y^{\rm Dirac}$ is the usual Dirac operator without coupling to additional bundles and $\CD_Y^{{\rm Dirac}\otimes TY}$ is the Dirac operator on the spinor bundle tensored with the tangent bundle.
 The simplification happens due to interesting physics in each dimension: in $d=2$, a chiral boson is equivalent to a chiral fermion; in $d=6$, a chiral $2$-form can be continuously deformed to 28 fermions using the E-string; and in $d=10$, the anomaly cancellation of the Type IIB string says that the anomaly of a chiral $4$-form cancels against the contribution of a spin-$3/2$ fermion and a spin-$1/2$ fermion.